March: The Orioles Are Here

 It's spring, and love is in the air, which means that the birds who come to your feeders will start to pair off and mate.
 Winter brings a lot of flocks to feeders, often interesting mixes of various Sparrows, Bushtits, House Finches and even some Warblers.
 A big flock will raid a feeder, then move on.
 But in spring birds start looking for mates, and the flocks diminish in size.
 You will see mostly pairs, testing the food, then settling on your feeder and scouting the bushes for good nesting spots.
 Add foods with extra calcium for strong egg shells.

-If you have already put up nesting boxes for them, the Bluebirds should be showing up already.
+If you have put up nesting boxes for them, the Bluebirds should be showing up already.
 To keep them around, now is the time to put out their favorite food, mealworms.
 Soon they will be filling the nesting boxes with five or six of their delicate blue eggs.
 When those eggs hatch, starting in April, Bluebirds parents—and all the other new bird parents--really will need those mealworms, their best source of protein for their chicks

 Two very different birds—gorgeous hard-to-miss Northern Flickers and tiny olive-gray Ruby-crowned Kinglets—are likely to stop by your suet feeders.
 The weather still is cool, and suet is their best source of extra fat to make it through cool nights.
 The Flickers actually are woodpeckers, pecking on tree trunks for worms and grubs, though they occasionally forage on the ground for insects.
 The beautiful red swash on their cheeks announces that they are western Flickers, compared to their “yellow-shafted” Eastern cousins.